ARM-software/vscode-cmsis-csolution/README.md

 ![ManageSolution](https://github.com/ARM-software/vscode-cmsis-csolution/raw/main/docs/images/ManageSolution.png)

-Select a [context-set](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/build-overview.md#working-with-context-set), or build context, from this view.
-A build context combines related projects which are generated independently for an application program.
+Select a [context set](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/build-overview.md#working-with-context-set) from this view.
+For a given target type, a context set combines related projects which you can build for an application.
 You might need to use different build types for projects, for example in cases where not all parts of an application require extra debug overhead.

 ## Run and Debug